 The hands-on classes at Brandywine will let you build confidence at your own pace at the school’s studio kitchen.
 Learn about the satisfaction that comes from cooking a meal your family that they will love and beg you to make again and again.
 Owner and proprietor, Debbie Reynolds, has more than 30 years of experience in the food industry, and she specializes in preparing family meal and baking.

-Founded in 2012, the Hospitality School offers a state-of-the-art facility and a 14-week long training course for students, as well as an after-school program and a summer camp.
+Founded in 2012, the Humanity's Kitchen offers a state-of-the-art facility and a 14-week long training course for students, as well as an after-school program and a summer camp.
 Students receive two chef uniforms, a professional knife set, an android tablet, non-slip kitchen shoes, complimentary lunch every day, and a monthly transportation stipend.
 By the end of the course, the student should be able to cook with confidence and be prepared for any job in the culinary field.

 The Technical Community College of Delaware offers cooking classes in both their Staton and Dover locations.
 As part of their Continuing Ed program, anyone can sign up for classes and class sizes are generally pretty small.
 Choose from programs like “Date Night Sushi,” Perogi Love,” and more.